Approachable Montessori Homeschooling: How One Family Made the Switch Alongside Full-time Work

 Diana admitted that she had initial concerns about how to balance everything, but she felt comfortable taking the leap considering the level of parent support that is offered.

-“It felt like a total bargain considering the training I was getting, the ongoing materials, and the fact that I have someone to hold my hand through it all.
-Lisa Kathleen is my parent concierge, and I can’t imagine doing this without her.
-I knew in order to do this that I would need somebody to work with.”
+“It felt like a total bargain considering the training I was getting, the ongoing materials, and the fact that I have someone to hold my hand through it all."

 When Molly logs on to The Album, she can choose which lessons, referred to as “cards,” she wants to work on that day.
 Diana can access the lessons as well and place them in the appropriate sequencing for her daughter.

 On Sundays, Diana dedicates time to populating Molly's dashboard with a customized mix of lesson cards.
 In addition, Molly creates her own lesson cards as she comes up with her own ideas of what she wants to study.
-When in doubt, Diana meets with her Guidepost parent concierge for feedback.
+When in doubt, Diana meets with Guidepost for feedback.

 This fusion of technology and mentorship re-defines what homeschooling looks like.
 While Diana is engaged in an active support role––and blends her workday from home alongside her daughter––she doesn’t have to deliver the lessons herself, or source and buy learning materials on her own.
 The program actively manages these moving pieces in partnership with educators who ensure a stream of rich content that is accessible for families to facilitate, and for children to self-discover.